Writing Reflection Statements

 statements that appear to contain few references to the concepts you

-have studied in your CATA courses.
-When CATA faculty members
+have studied in your COMM courses.
+When COMM faculty members

 statement indicate that you understand what good work is.